Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Related Work

-Although there are numerous datasets~\cite{everingham2010,everingham2015,lin2014microsoft,russakovsky2015,kuznetsova2020} for object detection, there are few datasets for industrial scenarios such as safety clothing and helmet detection.
-The availability of high-quality real-world datasets for helmets and safety clothing is crucial for ensuring engineering safety and factory compliance.
-Despite the significant advancements made in object detection algorithms, their full deployment in industrial sites is still limited by the lack of professional, high-quality datasets.
-Currently, the only two open-source datasets available for safety helmet detection are Pictor-v3~\cite{nath8} and Safety Helmet Wearing Dataset (SHWD)~\cite{gochoo2021safety}.
-Table~\ref{tab:comparison} shows a comparison between our TCRSF and the extant safety helmet datasets.
-However, the limited applicability of these datasets makes it difficult to utilize them in academia and industry.
-Pictor-v3 dataset contains only 1330 annotated images, which is insufficient to meet the current requirements of deep learning datasets.
-Furthermore, this dataset lacks negative samples, and its data composition is uneven, with a disproportionate emphasis on different color labels.
-In reality, safety helmets come in diverse colors, and an overemphasis on color labels may impede the ability of the network model to recognize the physical characteristics of safety helmets.
-SHWD contains 3241 images related to safety helmets with the annotation of 10457 instances.
-Despite the substantial increase in image count compared to Pictor-v3, the majority of images in SHWD are downloaded from web pages with simple backgrounds, which do not represent the complexity of real-world scenarios.
-Additionally, due to the variation in data sources, the resolutions of images in the SHWD dataset differ significantly, which can negatively impact the performance of deep learning models in practical application scenarios.
+Despite the multitude of datasets~\cite{everingham2010,everingham2015,lin2014microsoft,russakovsky2015,kuznetsova2020} available for the field of object detection, there is a relative dearth of datasets specifically tailored to industrial scenarios.
+The availability of high-quality and authentic datasets for safety clothing and helmet detection is crucial for ensuring engineering safety and factory compliance.
+Although object detection algorithms have made significant strides, their widespread application in industrial settings is still limited due to the absence of high-quality datasets.
+To our knowledge, there are currently only two open-source datasets available for helmet detection, namely Pictor-v3~\cite{nath8} and SHWD~\cite{gochoo2021safety}.
+However, the utility of these datasets is constrained, and they struggle to meet the application demands of both academia and industry.
+The Pictor-v3 dataset contains only 1,330 annotated images, which is insufficient to meet the contemporary requirement for large-scale data in deep learning.
+Moreover, the dataset is deficient in the inclusion of negative samples, leading to an imbalanced data composition and a disproportionate emphasis on color labels.
+In reality, safety helmets come in a variety of colors, and an overemphasis on color labels could potentially impair the model's ability to recognize the physical attributes of the helmets.
+The SHWD dataset comprises 3,241 images related to safety helmets, with 10,457 instances annotated.
+Although there is a marked increase in the number of images compared to Pictor-v3, most images in SHWD are downloaded from the web, featuring relatively simple backgrounds that do not adequately represent the complexity of real-world scenarios.
+Furthermore, due to the diverse origins of the data, there is a significant variation in image resolution within the SHWD dataset, which may adversely affect the model's performance in practical applications.
+In this work, we collect a high-quality and large-scale dataset, SFCHD, that authentically reflects the complexity of industrial scenarios, to facilitate the application of object detection algorithms in the field of industrial safety.
+Table~\ref{tab:comparison} shows a comparison between our SFCHD and the extant safety helmet datasets.